akoskm/nodeFilter/README.md

-nodeFilter is a tiny little jQuery plugin which helps you to write selectors for you XML elements, even for those with namespaces.
+nodeFilter is a tiny little jQuery plugin which helps you to write selectors for XML elements, even for those with namespaces.

 Usage: